-This display I referred to regularly in my teaching and remind students that it is there to help them when we are practising exam technique.
+This display I refer to regularly in my teaching and remind students that it is there to help them when we are practising exam techniques.
 It sits along a single wall but is broken down into 6 panels.
 Each panel is 70cm by 120cm.

 Independent Study V Revision Display

 I have this at the back of my room and is 128cm x 90cm and act as a reminder of expectations for independent study in sociology.

 Open events are an important part of the recruitment process.
 This poster is in A1 size to attract students to A-Level sociology whilst also being realistic in expectations.